aaronik/GPTModels.nvim/README.md

 The code window is great for iterating on a selection of code.
 The chat window is great for having a free form conversation.
+Both are designed to be easy to use.

 ---